 In those vulnerable moments, Audrey was bolstered by the guidance and support of her faculty mentors and classmates.
 She had weekly check-ins with her advisors that were candid and wide-ranging, touching on lived experiences as well as ideas drawn from art, philosophy, and cultural theory.
 As her “readers,” her professors also reviewed drafts of the animation, gave her critical feedback, recommended further reading, and offered technical advice.
 Audrey also had regular crit sessions with the other seniors in her media studies program.
 “Those meetings showed me how much mutual care and respect there is among students here.” she says.
 “My classmates raised important questions and help me think through ideas that made the animation better.”

 Your gifts to The Scripps Fund strengthen academic programs and sustain a learning environment that is rigorous, collaborative, and uniquely Scripps.
-To make a gift to Scripps and learn how your gift makes a difference, visit our giving page.
+To make a gift to Scripps today, click here.